-The Pacific Northwest Conducting Institute held on beautiful Whidbey Island in Washington State, provides a unique opportunity and experience for music educators, student conductors, as well as seasoned professionals.
-The six day workshop, sponsored by Saratoga Orchestra of Whidbey Island features Artistic Director Anna Edwards and renowned conducting teacher, Diane Wittry.
-Generous amounts of podium time for Active Conductor participants, networking events, and special topic discussion sessions geared toward the "business" of conducting will energize your next steps as a conductor.
+The Pacific Northwest Conducting Institute, held on beautiful Whidbey Island in Washington State, provides a unique opportunity and experience for music educators, student conductors, as well as seasoned professionals.
+The six day workshop, sponsored by Whidbey's Saratoga Orchestra is led by renowned conducting teacher, Diane Wittry and Artistic Director Anna Edwards.
+Generous amounts of podium time for Active Conductor participants, networking events, and special topic discussion sessions geared toward the business of conducting will energize your next steps as a conductor.

 WORKSHOP HIGHLIGHTS INCLUDE: